ossf/wg-securing-critical-projects/README.md

 ### Communications

-We have a public email list available here: https://groups.google.com/g/wg-securing-critical-projects
+We have a public email list available here: https://lists.openssf.org/g/openssf-wg-securing-crit-prjs

+You can also join us for day-to-day conversations on slack: https://openssf.slack.com/messages/wg_securing_critical_projects

 #### Notes and Agendas